Turnersuchus: Phylogeny

-Implications for Thalattosuchian evolution
+Implications for thalattosuchian evolution

 The discovery of Turnersuchus helps fill two major gaps in the understanding of Thalattosuchia.
 Previously, little was known on their origin, diversification and their relationship to other groups due to the lack of basal members or other transitional forms linking them to Crocodylomorpha as a whole.
-Phylogenetic analysis often yield contradictory results primarily nesting them in three different postions.
+Phylogenetic analysis often yield contradictory results primarily nesting them in three different positions.
 As a sister to Crocodyliformes (as also recovered for Turnersuchus using the Wilberg dataset), as more derived mesoeucrocodylians (similar to their position in the Herrera dataset) or as derived neosuchians allied with pholidosaurids and dyrosaurids.
 The understanding of their dispersal is also heavily affected by the lacking fossil record of early thalattosuchians.
 Prior to Turnersuchus, the oldest known thalattosuchians were Toarcian in age, at which point the group was already split into its two main branches, rich in species and found across several continents.

 With Turnersuchus being recovered as the basalmost thalattosuchian, several similarities were recognized between it and basal members of both Teleosauroidea and Metriorhynchoidea, namely Plagiophthalmosuchus and Pelagosaurus.
 This helps solidify these traits as ancestral (plesiomorphic) traits of the group as a whole.
-These ancestral traits include the presence of large supratemporal fenestrae, unflattend skulltable, temporal bars with ornamented surface, a squamosal facet, fused pterygoids and the prootic being broadly exposed along the side of the braincase.
+These ancestral traits include the presence of large supratemporal fenestrae, unflattened skull table, temporal bars with ornamented surface, a squamosal facet, fused pterygoids and the prootic being broadly exposed along the side of the braincase.
 The quadrate in particular shows several ancestral traits between the three taxa.
 It makes up the front, top and lower margin of the external otic aperture, excluding the squamosal bone from contributing to its margins and it is furthermore overlapped by a broad process of the otoccipital bone.
 The quadrate however also serves to differentiate Turnersuchus from more derived thalattosuchians, as it is less integrated into the braincase.
 This is of significance due to the general evolutionary trend of crocodylomorphs progressively developing quadrates that articulate more and more with the bones of the braincase.
 This trend can be observed throughout the paraphyletic sphenosuchians and is later continued by crocodyliforms.
 Thalattosuchians show an intermediate condition between the two, with Turnersuchus displaying a quadrate that is clearly less well integrated than in crocodyliforms or even more derived thalattosuchians.
-The developement of the basioccipital tubera may be ancestral trait that Turnersuchus displays.
-These tubera are generally thought to be associated with the developement of elongated jaws, the longirostrine condition, and are not unique to thalattosuchians.
+The development of the basioccipital tubera may be ancestral trait that Turnersuchus displays.
+These tubera are generally thought to be associated with the development of elongated jaws, the longirostrine condition, and are not unique to thalattosuchians.
 They are however consistently found in members of the clade due to their longirostrine skulls, the only exceptions being the short-skulled Dakosaurus andiniensis and Turnersuchus.
-Although Turnersuchus had slender jaws, the poorly developed tubera indicate that they were not as elongated as in later forms and that Thalattosuchians were ancestrally short-snouted.
+Although Turnersuchus had slender jaws, the poorly developed tubera indicate that they were not as elongated as in later forms and that thalattosuchians were ancestrally short-snouted.